 Metabolic Syndrome: Additional Details

-LDL molecules are heterogeneous; they are produced in a variety of sizes.
+LDL molecules are produced in a variety of sizes.
 Small dense LDL (sdLDL) are thought to be more prone to have their cholesterol deposited in artery walls than their larger counterparts.
-In obese and/or insulin resistant patients, excessive amounts of VLDL and triglycerides remain in the blood stream and lead to increases in the number of sdLDL produced.
+In obese and/or insulin-resistant people, excessive amounts of VLDL and triglycerides remain in the blood and lead to increases in the number of sdLDL produced.

 High-density lipoprotein (HDL – the "good" cholesterol) ordinarily transports excess cholesterol from the tissues back to the liver.
 In the liver, the cholesterol is either recycled for future use or excreted into bile.
 HDL's reverse transport is the only way that cells can get rid of excess cholesterol.
 It helps protect the arteries and, if there is enough HDL present, it can even reverse the build up of fatty plaques in the arteries.
 When there are excessive amounts of VLDL and triglyceride present, however, HDL concentrations in the blood decrease.